← Home

 2. Setting Up Your Identity

-Your identity is a public GitHub Gist containing a single file named aaes-identity.json.
+Your identity is a public GitHub Gist containing exactly one AAES identity file.
+Accepted filenames are aaes-identity.json or aaes-identity.<slug>.json.
 No registration is required — the Registry discovers you automatically when you first submit a paper or review.

 {